k2view-academy/K2View-Academy/articles/40_stream_sync/01_stream_sync_overview.md

 For example, the Oracle’s Golden Gate system publishes messages with the data updates which occurred in the source Oracle DB table to Kafka.
 The Stream Sync listens to Kafka and saves the changes to internal tables, in order to processes them and update the instances in Fabric.

-The Stream Sync has a sophisticated algorithm that can identify whether the received data updates are incomplete or missing logical relationships due to out of order arrival.
+The Stream Sync has a sophisticated algorithm that can identify whether the received data updates are incomplete or missing logical relationships due to the out-of-order arrival.
 If the received data is invalid or incomplete, it is handled differently from the case when the received data is valid and complete.

-## IidFinder vs Stream Sync
+## iidFinder vs Stream Sync

 Starting from V8.0, Fabric provides two solutions for the Fabric DB synchronization with the source system changes:

 *  **iidFinder** is a legacy solution relevant for Fabric over SQLite operational DB.
 Its configuration is based on iifConfig.ini and it runs as a separate process.
 * **Stream Sync** is a new solution introduced in V8.0.
 It is relevant for FabricDbOne over PostgreSQL only.
 Its configuration is included in config.ini and it runs as a Fabric job.

-Both solutions are using the same resources, such as:
+Both solutions use the same resources, such as:

 * IID Finder folder under the Logical Unit folder in the Studio
 * IID Finder tab in the LU Schema properties
-* Several specific input parameters in the SourceDbQuery Actor (used in the population flows)
+* Several specific input parameters in the **SourceDbQuery** Actor (used in the population flows)

 The articles of this section describe the **Stream Sync** solution.